kavana-ar/Financial-Modeling-Prep/README.md

 * Performed data validation and quality checks using Python and Pandas.
 * Loaded the cleaned datasets into a PostgreSQL database.
 * Used SQL to analyze stock prices before, on, and after earnings announcements.
-* Compared actual EPS with estimated EPS to identify earnings beats, misses, and results that met expectations.
-* Calculated the percentage change in stock price around earnings announcements.
 * Developed an interactive Power BI dashboard to visualize the results.

 The main focus of this project is to understand how Apple's stock price reacts around earnings announcements and explore the relationship between EPS performance and stock-price movement.